Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

 ‘The purpose of this essay is to demonstrate that there can be different outcomes from encountering conflict: firstly, that conflicts can change many people through growth in understanding or a sense of self-development and secondly, that there are times when people remain unaffected by conflict and thus, unchanged.’

-Since your essay is based on your Context prompt, you should provide a brief discussion of the basic ideas behind the Context.
+Since your essay is based on your a studied text, you should provide a brief discussion of the basic ideas behind the Context.
 You can do this prior to your Purpose section since it is a good lead-in.

-‘In this essay, I explored the idea that ‘Conflict inevitably changes people’.
+‘In this essay, I explored the idea that ‘Conflict inevitably changes people’, a concept heavily explored in The Lieutenant.
 Every person encounters conflict.
 It drives individuals to challenge themselves, and deal with new experiences.’

 Different schools will set different word limits for Written Explanations.
 These can range from 150 – 350 words.
 With such a small word limit, be succinct and choose what you will discuss wisely in order to score maximum marks allocated to Written Explanations.